Skip to content

 6. Contacts

-1. Policy Owner(s) (primary contact person for questions and advice): Associate Vice President for Faculty and the Associate Vice President for Faculty Health Sciences.
+1. Policy Owner(s) (primary contact person for questions and advice): Associate Vice President for Faculty (Academic Affairs) and the Associate Vice President for Faculty (Health Sciences).

-2. Policy Officer(s): Senior Vice President for Academic Affairs and Senior Vice President for Health Sciences.
+2. Policy Officer(s): Executive Vice President for Academic Affairs and Executive Vice President for Health Sciences.

 See Rule 1-001 for information about the roles and authority of policy owners and policy officers.